sergey-davtyan/oops-task-2/CLOUD_ENVIRONMENT_STRUCTURE.md

 Optional (as you grow):
 - Sandbox-<team> accounts under a Sandbox OU
 - Data Platform accounts (e.g., data-nonprod, data-prod) if you want stricter data isolation
+- Separate app-team workload accounts if you host multiple products

 ## Organizational Layout